 aspects; I couldn't have done without it.
 The full source code may be

-found and downloaded (either file-release tarball or CVS tree) from the
+found and downloaded (either file-release tarball or GIT tree) from the

 above link.